Patio de Los Leones – The Alhambra Lion Court with the Celebrated Fountain of the Lions:

 We saw the Fountain of the Lions on an earlier visit, but unfortunately many recent visitors to the Alhambra would not have seen this famous fountain.
 The lions were removed in 2007 for restoration and although the project was to have taken two years, the lions and the fountain had not been re-installed in September 2011.
 Our guide said that the installation should take place by the end of 2011, and the good news is that the lions are back in the courtyard.

-The Court of the Lions itself has been through extensive restoration and when the Lion fountain is finally reinstated, it will look magnificent again.How about you, what do you think?
+The Court of the Lions itself has been through extensive restoration and when the Lion fountain is finally reinstated, it will look magnificent again.Let's talk more about this... can you do me a quick 30-second favor and leave a comment below?